harveybc/timeseries-gan/REFERENCE_Functionality.md

 *   **Purpose**: To train the GAN, specifically improving the Composite GAN Generator and the Discriminator through adversarial learning.
 *   **Core Process**:
     1. Load real training and validation data.
-    2. Load the pre-trained VAE decoder.
+    2. Load the pre-trained VAE decoder (specified by `config["decoder_model_path"]`) into the `GeneratorPlugin`.
+The VAE decoder is set to `trainable=True` for fine-tuning.
-    3. Initialize/build the Composite GAN Generator (incorporating the VAE decoder and the BiLSTM Z-generator) and the Discriminator.
+    3. The `GeneratorPlugin` builds the composite GAN generator, which includes the VAE decoder and an internal BiLSTM Z-generator.
-    4. Iteratively train the Generator and Discriminator:
-        *   Generator produces synthetic data based on noise and conditions.
-        *   Discriminator is trained to distinguish real (processed to 51 features) from synthetic data.
-        *   Generator is trained to fool the Discriminator.
+    4. The `DiscriminatorPlugin` builds the discriminator model.
+    5. The `GANTrainerPlugin` orchestrates the training via `TrainingCoordinator`:
+        *   Iterative training of discriminator and generator.
+        *   Detailed per-epoch logging (losses, learning rates, timing, `ReduceLROnPlateau` info).
+        *   Dynamic learning rate adjustment using `ReduceLROnPlateau`.
+        *   (Planned: Early stopping).
-    5. Save trained model checkpoints and final models.
+    6. Save trained model checkpoints (currently one final save after all epochs) to `models_dir`.
+The generator saved is the full composite GAN generator.
-*   **Key Inputs**: Real training data, pre-trained VAE decoder model file.
+*   **Key Inputs**: Real training data, pre-trained VAE decoder model file (`config["decoder_model_path"]`).
 *   **Key Outputs**: Improved/trained Composite GAN Generator model, trained Discriminator model, training logs, and loss metrics.

 ### 3.2.
 Generate Mode